adamtow/geocuts/docs/English.md

 ## Creating Your First Location Trigger
 Let’s create your first location trigger.

->First be sure you run GeoCuts from the Shortcuts Home screen.
+> ⚠️ First be sure you run GeoCuts from the Shortcuts Home screen.
 With nearly 5,000 action steps, running it from the Shortcuts edit screen will be very slow.

 Once GeoCuts is open, follow these steps: